yordiak/LaTeX-Templates-Collection/README.md

-This is a my collection of LaTeX tempates that I use for writing alsmost all my documents.
+This is a my perosnal collection of LaTeX tempates that I use for writing alsmost all my documents.
 So far it includes two files: one for single-lingual purposes (std_artcl) and one for multi-lingual purposes (multi_std_artcl).

 Common Packages and Configuration
 ====================================